InHandCalc

 After e-verification, most refunds for simple salaried returns are processed within 2–5 weeks, credited directly to your pre-validated bank account.
 Track the status on the income tax e-filing portal under "View Filed Returns".
 Filing early in July typically means faster processing than filing on the deadline.

 Disclaimer: This calculator provides a simplified estimate for general informational purposes only and does not constitute tax advice.
-It assumes salaried income with standard deduction, no surcharge (total income below ₹50 lakh), and does not model capital gains, business income, agricultural income, or every deduction.
-Your actual refund is determined by the Income Tax Department after processing your return.
-Please verify figures against Form 26AS/AIS and consult a chartered accountant for complex situations.
+It assumes salaried income with standard deduction and no surcharge (total income below ₹50 lakh).
+Capital gains are modelled at standard rates (111A at 20%, 112A at 12.5% above ₹1.25L, other LTCG at 12.5% without indexation) — grandfathering, indexation options for older property, and capital loss set-offs are not modelled.
+Interest under 234B/234C is indicative and assumes income accrued evenly through the year.
+Your actual liability is determined by the Income Tax Department after processing your return.
+Verify figures against Form 26AS/AIS and consult a chartered accountant for complex situations.